LED Video Wall Pixel Pitch Comparison – Side By Side

 The sweet spot in pixel pitch seems to be the 2.6 pixel pitch for rental LED video walls.
 At this pitch the bulbs are small enough to give an amazing image near and far and the tiles are relatively affordable and durable enough for handling and use.
 Note: remember that Pixel Pitch is pixel density determined by the width of the bulb plus the black space to the next bulb.
 The space between bulbs becomes less and the bulbs get smaller.
 Other things become more important such as calibration of the tiles to ensure they are are the same color white, for example.

 Content is King.

-Over time we’ve learned a helpful pro tip to help the blacks look blacker.
+Over time we’ve learned a helpful pro-tip to help the black colors look blacker.
 Simply open your video in your favorite video editing software and make sure the black level is turned down to zero.
 Sometimes the video artist will start with the black set to one.
 However, since the video wall surface is not as true black as their computer monitor, it helps to compensate by bringing the black level to zero.
 Simple tip but it can make a video wall have obvious improvement in color depth and color saturation.

-Hope this morsel of LED video wall insight is helpful!
-If your interested in browsing trade show rental design ideas that feature LED video walls click here.
+We hope this morsel of LED video wall insight is helpful!
+If your interested in browsing trade show rental design ideas that feature LED video walls, just click here.

 Related link: New Trends in Tradeshows: LED Video Walls

 Related link: Check out some LED Video Wall Demos on our Instagram page